irinatu17/MyCookBook/README.md

 #### User stories testing
 All the following manual testing was implemented on both desktop and mobile devices.
 ##### All recipes and single recipe display
-When I click on "All Recipe page", I can see recipe cards display in rows, 8 recipes per page.
-From that view, I can see image, recipe name and short information about the recipe.
+When I click on "All Recipe page", I can see recipe cards displayed in rows, 8 recipes per page.
+In that view, I can see image, recipe name and short information about the recipe.
-Clicking on the recipe cards, redirects me to the single recipe page, where I can see all detailed information about the recipe.
-I tested this functionality as a non-logged in (guest) user and logged-in user and it perfectly works in both cases.
+Clicking on the recipe card redirects me to the single recipe page, where I can see all the detailed information about the recipe.
+I tested this functionality as a non-logged in (guest) user and a logged in user and it perfectly worked in both cases.
 I also can see the total number of the recipes in parentheses.
-I tried to add and delete some recipes, and this total number changes accordingly.
+I tried to add and delete some recipes, and this number changed accordingly.
 ##### Create a new user account
-I created my own main account, as well as few testing accounts to test this functionality.
-Clicking on "Register" button in the navbar opens the form, where I can put username and password to create a new account.
-I tried to put an existing username, different passwords in "password" and "confirm password" fields, put less then 3 or more then 15 charachters.
+I created my main account, as well as a few test accounts to test this functionality.
+Clicking on the "Register" button in the navbar opens the form, where I can put username and password to create a new account.
+I tried to input an existing username, not matching passwords in "password" and "confirm password" fields, and input less then 3 or more then 15 charachters.
-In all cases I got corresponding flash error message.
+In all cases I got a corresponding flash error message.
 As well as that, I tried to leave an empty field and submit the form, but got an error message again asking to fill the field.
 When the form was successfully submitted, I was redirected to the home page, seeing a message that my new account was created.
-I also checked the link to the Login page at the bottom of the form, which workes well.
+I also checked the link to the Login page at the bottom of the form, which worked well.
 ##### Login
-Clicking on "Login" button in the navbar opens the form, allowing me to login to my account.
-I checked validation against empty fields or incorrect details, so I was not able to submit the form if somemething was entered incorrectly.
-After successful login I was redirected to the home page, seeing the message that I was logged in.
+Clicking on the "Login" button in the navbar opens the form, allowing me to login to my account.
+I tried to leave empty fields or input incorrect details, but I was not able to submit the form if something was entered incorrectly.
+After a successful login I was redirected to the home page, seeing the message that I was logged in.
-I also checked the link to the Register page at the bottom of the form, which workes well.
+I also checked the link to the Register page at the bottom of the form, which worked well.
 ##### Change username/password
-To test it I changed my username and password multiple times to ensure that functionality woeks well.
-Both pages opens when the corresponding buttons are clicked.
+I changed my username and password multiple times to ensure that this functionality works well.
+Both pages open when the corresponding buttons are clicked.
 Validations against existing username and against incorrect input works well.
-In both forms I can see the flash messages about changes I made.
+In both forms I can see the flash messages about the changes I made.
 As well as that, If I click "Cancel" button, I will be redirected to the "Account Settings" page.
 For "change username" function, I checked database to make sure that username was updated there.
 ##### Delete Account
 I deleted some testing accounts to test the functionality.
-Clicking the "Delete account" button on the Account Settings page, the modal opens and I am asked to confirm the deletion by entering my password.
-I tried to put the wrong password, but got a flash message.
+Followed by clicking the "Delete account" button on the Account Settings page, the modal opens and I am asked to confirm the deletion by entering my password.
+I tried to put the wrong password, but got an error flash message.
 When I input the correct password, I am redirected to the home page and see the message that my account was deleted.
-After I checked the database to make sure that the account was removed, as well as all the recipes created by this user.
+Then, I checked the database to make sure that the account as well as all the recipes created by this user were removed.
 ##### Add New Recipe
-I added plenty of test recipes with to check  the functionality throughout the development.
-If I leave some of the required fields empty, I am not able to submit the form.
-I can see flash messages displayed if I my input does not meet lenght requirement.
-I also tried to create recipe without the URL image provided to check if the placeholder is in place and it works well.
+I added plenty of test recipes to check  the functionality throughout the development.
+If I leave some of the required fields empty, I will not be able to submit the form.
+I can see the flash messages displayed if my input does not meet length requirement.
+I also tried to create recipe without the URL image provided, to check if the placeholder is in place and it works well.
 ##### Edit Recipe
 If I am the author of selected recipe, I can see the buttons "Edit" and "Delete" in the single_recipe page.
-I tried to view someone else's recipes and the buttons were not displays.
-I also tried to change the link manually to edit other's recipe.
+I tried to view someone else's recipes and the buttons were not displayed.
+I also tried to change the link manually in the browser to edit other's recipe.
 However, I was not able to open the form and got the message, that I can only edit my own recipes, which means defensive design works well against brute forcing.
 Being the author of the recipe, I can view the form with pre-populated fields and can change anything that I want.
-If all fields valid, after submission I can see tha changes I made in a Single Recipe Details Page.
-I tried to edit a number of recipes and edit different fields, everything works correctly.
+If all fields are valid, I can see the changes I made in a Single Recipe Details Page after the submission.
+I tried to edit a number of recipes and edit different fields, everything worked correctly.
 ##### Delete Recipe
 I deleted some dummy testing recipes to test the functionality.
-After clicking "delete" button,  I can see the modal showed up asking me to confirm the deletion.
-Clicking "Cancel" I am redirected back and modal closes.
-After clicking "Delete" button in the modal, I am redirected to the home page and can see the message about the succsessful delition.
+After clicking the "delete" button,  I saw the modal showing up asking me to confirm the deletion.
+After clicking "Cancel" I was redirected back and modal closeed.
+After clicking "Delete" button in the modal, I was redirected to the home page and saw the message about the succsessful deletion.
 Then I checked the database to make sure, that the recipe was removed.
-As well as that I tested against brute-forcing, trying to delete another user's recipe(by changing the link manually), but wasn't able to do that.
+As well as that, I tested against brute-forcing, trying to delete another user's recipe(by changing the link manually in the browser), but wasn't able to do that.
 ##### My Recipes
-The link in the navbar leads to My Recipes page, where I can see the total number of my recipes, recipes cards, "Add New Recipe" button and pagination in place.
-I tested it by clicking the buttons in pagination, by creating/deleting a recipe to check total number.
+The link in the navbar leads to the My Recipes page, where I can see the total number of my recipes, my recipe cards, "Add New Recipe" button and pagination in place.
+I tested pagination by clicking the buttons to switch pages, tested the "Add New Recipe" button that redirects to the corresponding form and tested total number change by creating/deleting a recipe.
 All functionality works well.
 ##### 404 and 500 errors
-I manually changed URL to get a non-existing page or page, which I do not have rights to access, to test error pages.
-In both cases cutom pages renders and all links in navbar and the button "Back Home" work well.
+I manually changed URL in the browser to get a non-existing page to test errors-handler function.
+Custom page loads and all links in the navbar and the button "Back Home" work well.
 ##### Navbar/ Footer
-All links in navbar and footer were manually tested to ensure that they are pointing to the correct destination.
+All links in the navbar and the footer were manually tested to ensure that they are pointing to the correct destination.

-Apart from that, I also manually tested the app with **debugger**: `debug=True` throughout all development process.
+Apart from that, I was manually testing the app with **debugger**: `debug=True` throughout all the development process.
-So every time when there was an error (when app crashed), debugger displayed an error message to the view, that allowed me to find the location of the error and fix it.
+Every time when there was an error (when app crashed), the debugger displayed an error message to the view, that allowed me to find the location of the error and fix it.
 #### Further testing
-I also asked my friends, family members and fellow students in Slack to thoroughly test my website in all possible deviced.
-So, a number of new accounts were created and new recipes added/editted and some of them then deleted.
+I also asked my friends, family members and fellow students in Slack to thoroughly test my website in different devices.
+So, a number of new accounts were created and new recipes added/edited and some of them were deleted.
-At that stage I got useful feedback and few issues were found out:
+At that stage I got useful feedback and a few issues were found:
-##### Knowing bugs
+##### Known bugs
- - The text of the "Delete" and "Edit" buttons desappear on the smaller devices(320px size), so I added media query to fix this issue
+ - The text of the "Delete" and "Edit" buttons disappeared on small devices (320px size), so I added a media query to fix this issue
- - There was a similar issue with "Change username", "Change password" buttons, to solve it I removed "buttons-container" class to increase width of the buttons dividers
+ - There was a similar issue with the "Change username" and the "Change password" buttons, to solve it I removed "buttons-container" class to increase width between the buttons.
- - I was adviced to make "Add Recipe" button more visible to the user, as it was dicplayed only on the navbar deopdown.
-To fix that, I added "Add new recipe" button to the "My Recipes" page above the recipes cards.
-Also I added icons in the navbar dropdown to give a user visual clue about the links.
+ - I was adviced to make "Add Recipe" button more visible to the user, as it was dipplayed only on the navbar dropdown.
+To fix that, I added the "Add new recipe" button to the "My Recipes" page above the recipe cards.
+Also, I added icons in the navbar dropdown to give a user visual clue about the links.
- - I also added a small-greeting text above the user avtar in "Account Settings" to make it more user-friendly as some users did not understand "what does this face means".
+ - I also added a small-greeting text above the user avtar in "Account Settings" to make it more user-friendly as some users did not understand "what does this face mean".
 ### Validators
 #### Html
-All HTML files were tested through [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).
-Since it does not recognize Jinja2 templating language, it shows a number of errors.
-Apart from that, no other error was found across html pages.
+All the HTML files were tested through [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).
+Since it does not recognize Jinja2 templating language, it showed a number of errors.
+Apart from that, no other errors were found across the html pages.
 #### CSS
 CSS files were tested through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
-Since it does not recognize CSS variables (I use `:root{}` for colours and fonts variables), there are several Parse Errors found.
+Since it does not recognize CSS variables (I use `:root{}` for colours and fonts variables), there were several Parse Errors found.
- As well as that, there are few error warnings for some -webkit, -moz pseudo element selectors.
-Both of the error can be safely ignored as they are not errors in fact.
+As well as that, there are a few error warnings for some -webkit, -moz pseudo element selectors.
+Both errors can be safely ignored as they are not errors in fact.
 The rest of the CSS files was completely valid.
 #### JavaScript
 JS file was tested through [Esprima](https://esprima.org/demo/validate.html) and [JSHint](https://jshint.com/) validators, code was syntactically valid.  "$" was not defined by JSHint (it is necessary for jQuery Materialize initializing).
 #### Python